equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 This is common problem with microcesrvices.
 Developers introduce boundaries (microservices) that seems logical and then they discover that that split was premature.
-Same is with Bounded Contexts with Interface Objects (or any other Bounded Contexts) If you prematurely split your code you may find yourself with same problem that you need to join certain bounded context logic.
+Same is with [Bounded Contexts via Interface Objects](https://blog.eq8.eu/article/rails-bounded-contexts.html) (or any other Bounded Contexts) If you prematurely split your code you may find yourself with same problem that you need to join certain bounded context logic.
 The benefit however is that the refactor is less painful as you are working within same monolithic codebase.